 Teaching is also a learning strategy.
 It compels you to unleash your ingenuity and view the concepts from different perspectives.
 You simplify complex concepts to help the learner understand when you teach.
 This also solidifies the knowledge you have gained as you remember and organize your learning into different learning compartments.

 “If you can’t explain it simply, you don’t understand it well enough.”

 No one wants to waste time utilizing a learning style or learning in a way that produces no significant learning outcome.
-So by doing a self-reflection, you identify the challenges you have throughout the learning process.
+So, by doing a self-reflection during a feedback loop, you identify the challenges you have throughout the learning process.

 Ask yourself: How far have you progressed towards the learning goal?
-Do you think you can move to a higher aim or proficiency level?
+Do you think you can move to a higher aim or proficiency level with the feedback loop?

 6. Find a Mentor

-Mentorship is resourceful.
-A mentor will guide you on how to grasp a concept faster and holistically.
+Mentorship is a great resource, as a mentor will guide you on how to grasp a concept faster and holistically.
 They can utilize real-life experiences and ideas you will not find in courses and books.
 They can also easily detect the gaps in your skillset and offer constructive criticism that you can analyze later.

-Not only that, mentors can inspire you when you face daunting challenges.
-They can remind you of your previous achievements and show you the capabilities that you possess.
-Most times, we forget our capabilities and focus on our weaknesses.
+Not only that, but mentors can inspire you when you face daunting challenges.
+They can remind you of your previous achievements and show you the abilities that you possess.
+Most times, we forget our strengths and focus on our weaknesses.